agendas-med/agendaspro-core/README.md

-# agendas-med-core
+# agendaspro-core
-Back-end do AgendasMed
+Back-end do AgendasPro